 There was a great quote comment from someone on my Truth About Audio discussion a while back and he quoted something he had read somewhere:

-Simple, but yet profoundly important, and something that people should really take to heart.
-His avatar is also the same Gameboy that I still have from 1989, so he’s automatically on the level in my book.
+Simple, but yet profoundly important, and something that people should take to heart.
+His avatar is also the same Gameboy that I still have from 1989, so he’s automatically cool.
 Lol.

 95% of the comments I get are about product A vs. B, how this gear sounds, some crap about synergy and scaling, etc. There’s almost nothing about the music itself, which ironically is the main point.